 Vermont is more than maple syrup and mountain ranges.
-It’s also home to one of the world’s biggest marble industries, and one that has ties to some of America’s most recognizable structures.
+It’s also home to one of the world’s biggest marble industries as showcased in the Vermont Marble Museum

 Vermont is known for its contrasts, and this is especially true when you consider its two best-known exports: sweet maple syrup and solid sheets of stone.
 In fact, the Vermont marble industry is second only to Italy’s Carrara region in terms of production.
 And nowhere in the state is this more visible than in Proctor, the home of Vermont Marble Museum.